-Poulsen also cautions against poor landing pages, i.e., the web page that appears every time a user clicks a hyperlink from another site (usually your homepage).
-A bad ‘lander’ can discourage or otherwise bore visitors, and that could mean potential lost business.
+Poulsen also cautions against poor landing pages – the web page that appears every time a user clicks a hyperlink from another site (usually your homepage).
+A bad ‘lander’ can discourage visitors, and that could mean potential lost business.

 As helpful as these tips will be for your PPC campaign, remember that the journey starts by hiring professionals.
 A reliable PPC agency will steer you away from these pitfalls and bring you towards success.

 Before implementing the services, the seasoned staff of Whitehat first conducted an in-depth consultation with the client to understand the latter's business goals and create a PPC campaign that is aligned with their targets.
-After conducting extensive analysis, they picked keywords and geotags that will effectively bring more traffic to the website, which are then converted into leads.
-Furthermore, they will also monitor the campaign's performance and make the necessary adjustments, if needed, in order to reach company targets.
+After conducting extensive analysis, they picked keywords and geotags that will bring more traffic to the website, which are then converted into leads.
+Furthermore, they also monitored the campaign's performance and make the necessary adjustments in order to reach company targets.